Code of Conduct for visits to Dambimangari Country

 Use reasonable endeavours to ensure that no fruit or vegetables with viable seeds are taken onto Dambimangari land areas.
 (This restriction covers citrus, tomatoes, passion fruit, melons, avocado, berry fruits (blackberry, etc.), nuts in shells, cucumber, capsicum (peppers), and sweet corn.
 However dried fruit and vegetables, apples, bananas, tinned fruit, processed nuts, carrots, potatoes, radish, beetroot, peeled onion, garlic and tinned vegetables are acceptable to take on land for consumption with any waste being taken away from the site.

 Report any damage or issues of concern seen on country to DAC as soon as practical.

-Due to cultural reasons, visits to the important cultural sites of the beach and adjacent area of Yamariymir; Yawunjarla (Myridi Bay beach); Wotjalum landing area and Mission ruins; Garaan ngarrim; Ngumburi Cave; Wijingarra Bard Bard (Fresh Water Cove); Langgi; Kunmunya Mission ruins; Min-gunya (Port George IV Mission ruins); Hiro Bay Pearling Camp ruins; Uwins Island; and Banjaddoo (Camp Creek Falls and rock art sites), can only occur when visitors are escorted by a Traditional Owner accredited guide, even when a Dambimangari Visitor Pass and Transit Permit has been issued.
+Due to cultural reasons, visits to the important cultural sites of the beach and adjacent area of Yamariymir; Yawunjarla (Myridi Bay beach); Wotjalurn landing area and Mission ruins; Garaan ngarrim; Ngumburi Cave; Wijingarra Bard Bard (Fresh Water Cove); Langgi; Kunrnunya Mission ruins; Min-gunya (Port George IV Mission ruins); Hiro Bay Pearling Camp ruins; Uwins Island; and Banjaddoo (Camp Creek Fails and rock art sites), can only occur when visitors are escorted by a Traditional Owner accredited guide, even when a Dambimangari Visitor Pass and Transit Permit has been issued.